-The Simpson Family Literary Prize recognizes annually a writer who has earned a distinguished reputation and the approbation and gratitude of readers.
-The Inaugural Prize Recipient for 2017–2018 will be an author of fiction at the relatively middle stage of a burgeoning career.
-The Simpson Family Literary Prize Recipient receives a $50,000 award to encourage and support forthcoming work.
-The winner will give a public reading, make a limited number of public appearances, and be in brief residence at the Lafayette Library and the University of California, Berkeley.
+The Simpson Family Literary Prize recognizes annually a mid-career writer who has earned a distinguished reputation and the approbation and gratitude of readers.
+The Prize Recipient is an author of fiction at the relatively middle stage of a burgeoning career and receives a $50,000 award to encourage and support forthcoming work.
 There is no application process and an anonymous jury selects the recipient.

 – Joyce Carol Oates, Author, Professor, Simpson Family Literary Project Committee

 “Anthony Marra is one writer to hold very close to your heart.
 Something tells me people will be eagerly, rapturously reading him for decades and decades to come, and then some.
 Though every one of our Finalists is beyond question a world-class talent, we are delighted to award the 2nd Annual Simpson Prize to the most marvelous Mr. Marra.”

 – Joe Di Prisco, Chair, Simpson Family Literary Project

 “The Berkeley English Department is, once again, honored to be partnering with the Lafayette Library and Learning Center Foundation in announcing our second annual Simpson recipient, Anthony Marra, whose fictions trace events in the former Soviet bloc, is a marvel of a storyteller, a writer whose characters speak to us directly about their pain, hope and sense of possibility.
 Marra is a deeply humane artist, and we are grateful that he will represent our commitment to promoting writing

 that shapes the world for the better."

 – Genaro Padilla, Professor and Chair, Berkeley English department